 The miniature Austin is the type of slot receiver New England likes in its offense.
 He could either learn under Welker for a couple years, or join the less-expensive Edelman to make a dynamic pair in the slot if Welker doesn't re-sign.

 But Austin's performance this weekend at the NFL combine may have raised his stock and made Austin too rich for New England's liking.
-Austin ran a lightning-fast 4.34 in the 40-yard dash.
+Austin ran a lightning-fast 4.34 in the 40-yard dash, which is the second-fastest time this year.
 He also caught the football well in group workouts.

 The combine isn't everything, but there is now more potential for teams ahead of New England to get enamored with Austin.
 He has strong game tape and was one of the top workout players at this year's combine.
 That's a strong combination.